mrniamster/noaxai/README.md

 - Get suggestions for terminal commands
 - Execute suggested commands directly
 - Interactive command selection
+- Real-time command output display
+- Multiple command suggestions

 ## Installation

 1. Install [NoaxAI](https://marketplace.visualstudio.com/items?itemName=mrniamster.noaxai) extension from VS Code marketplace
 2. Open VS Code
 3. Open the "Explore Models" panel in the sidebar
+4. Browse or search for a model that fits your needs
-4. Click on a model to install it locally
+5. Click on a model to install it locally
-5. Wait for the model to download and install
+6. Wait for the model to download (progress bar will show status)
-6. Select the installed model for use
+7. The model will be automatically selected after installation

 ## Usage

-### Model Selection
+### Model Selection & Search

 1. Open the "Explore Models" panel
+2. Use the search icon to find models by name, size, or description
-2. Click on the cloud icon to install a model
+3. Click on the cloud icon to install a model
-3. Once installed, click on the model to select it for use
-4. The selected model will be marked with a checkmark
+4. Installed models show a checkmark
+5. Selected model shows "Selected ✓" indicator
+6. Models are sorted by size for easy selection

-### Chat Interface
+### Enhanced Chat Interface

 1. Click the chat icon in the status bar or use command palette
-2. Type your question or request
-3. (Optional) Pin relevant files for context
-4. Press Enter or click Send
-5. View streamed responses in real-time
+2. Use 📎 to attach relevant workspace files
+3. Toggle "Export" to save generated code to files
+4. Real-time streaming responses
+5. Stop generation at any time
+6. Organized suggestions for common tasks
+7. Visual file context display

 ### Code Operations